How does it work?

 - Discuss questions or concerns with librarians or the library director.
 Send your question to email@example.com

-10. Should I create a reader or use course reserves?
+10. Should I create a Course Pack or use course e-reserves?

 - First, consult with a librarian to learn if the items are freely available via the library databases.